lynch-lab/Talis_et_al_Penguindex/README.md

-Data and code for Talis et al., "Penguindex: A biodiversity indicator for Pygoscelis species penguins identifies key eras of population change".
+Data and code for Talis et al., "Penguindex: A Living Planet Index for Pygoscelis species penguins identifies key eras of population change".